yunify/confd/docs/templates.md

 ### filter

-Filter list by regex, if list element should be string, if not, just skip.
+Filter string list by regex (if element is not string, just skip).

 ```
 {{range lsdir "/deis/services" | filter "prefix.*" }}